-Hardening Symantec Endpoint Protection (SEP) with an Application and Device Control Policy to increase security and help prevent malicious attacks from viruses with the Symantec Endpoint Protection (SEP) client.
+Hardening Symantec Endpoint Protection (SEP) with an Application and Device Control Policy to increase security and help prevent malicious attacks from viruses with the SEP client.

-Symantec has created a policy that can be import into the Symantec Endpoint Protection Manager (SEPM).
+Symantec has created a policy that can be imported into the Symantec Endpoint Protection Manager (SEPM).
 This policy is very powerful and offers significant zero day protection against new threats.

-Each rule is described below and should be considered individually for suitability in the organizational network.
+Each rule is described below and should be considered individually for suitability of the intended network.

 This Application and Device Control policy provides the following security measures;